 Watering your lawn with natural rainwater is best, but in many parts of the world, rainwater is scarce.
 The more water you receive, the shorter your grass can be cut.

 Underwatering and overwatering can both be detrimental to the health of your grass.
 Overwatering can cause your grass to develop a fungus in the soil and on the plant.
 It is best to have a good watering plan developed for your yard.

 In areas with extreme heat, grass can be stressed very easily.
-In a hot dry season, keeping the grass longer so the plant leaf can maintain a water base for the root system.
+In a hot dry season, keep the grass longer so the plant leaf can maintain a water base for the root system.

 When the root system gets dry, the plant turns toward the ground surface to look for moisture.
 Keeping the grass a little longer so the blades of grass can collect moisture will assist a stressed root system.

 Soil conditions must be considered when determining the cutting height for your lawn.
-In a sandy based soil, that does not hold much moisture, you will need to consider how much water will be added to the lawn.
+In sandy-based soil, that does not hold much moisture, you will need to consider how much water will be added to the lawn.

 Ideal Grass Height for Yard in Warmer & Cooler Climates

 The ideal cut grass height for your yard will vary depending on the climate you live in and the current season.
 It is better to cut the grass shorter in cooler climates and longer in warmer climates.

 Cooler climates need to keep the grass height between 2 ½ and 3 inches.
 Warmer climates need to keep the grass height between 3 and 3 ½ inches.